sipost1/kraken2OTUtable/README.md

 ```

 ###### Notes
 The data here are from one file, I changed some values in EB1-* to get EB2 just to show how it works.
 It is good for many files too.
+Probably it works with Kraken 1 too, but I did not have the oppurtunity to try it.